 If you met Harry Burleigh, you remembered him; he was that kind of guy.
 Case in point: A few years ago, I attended an event with a girlfriend of mine.
 Also in attendance was this girlfriend’s friend, an older woman well-known in Austin civic circles.
 Somehow, during a conversation with this woman it came to light that my grandparents had lived near her.
 She asked their names and I told her.
 Her reaction was immediate and electric.
 “Your grandfather was Harry Burleigh?” she queried in a tone of voice suddenly brimming with respect.
 “I remember Harry.”
 She then told the story of having met my grandparents at a social function more than thirty years before, at which she and my grandfather had a single, apparently memorable, conversation.

-Already well into a distinguished career when war broke broke out, my grandfather decided to enlist within days of the Pearl Harbor attack.
+Already well into a distinguished career as an engineer when war broke broke out, my grandfather decided to enlist within days of the Pearl Harbor attack.
 He did not have to.
 He was past draft age, had a family and large responsibilities, and could easily and in good conscience have sat that one out.
 But he put his career on hold, said goodbye to his wife and daughter, and joined the Army.
-When asked why, he said “They came to our office and said they needed engineers.
+When asked why, he said “They came to our office and said they needed volunteers.
 What could I say?”

 There is a picture of my mother and grandparents taken at the time, a single frame that nevertheless speaks volumes.
 The setting is a train station, to which they have come to see my grandfather off to basic training.
 All are formally dressed, as was appropriate for what was, in fact, a gravely serious occasion.
 My grandmother glares at my grandfather, flinging daggers of angry reproach.
 He studiously ignores her, his face bearing the expression of a man who has long since tired of explaining himself.
 My mom looks about like you would expect for a young child caught between feuding parents.
 My grandmother, a formidable person in her own right, was furious with my grandfather for enlisting when he did not have to, leaving her and their child to face wartime hardships on their own.
 She saw it as the height of irresponsibility and never forgave him for it.
 He saw enlistment as his solemn duty and refused to explain further or apologize.
 This irreconcilable difference was to color their relationship for the rest of their lives.